matfu-pixel/Comparing-GNN-based-and-ID-based-Item-Embeddings-Web-Scale-Perspective/README.md

 ./run_pipeline.sh --train-twhin
 ```

-The process of training the ranking model is divided into two stages: `pretraining` and `fine-tuning`, as described in [this paper](https://arxiv.org/pdf/2310.03481).
+The ranking model training is divided into two stages: `pretraining` and `fine-tuning`, as described in [this paper](https://arxiv.org/pdf/2310.03481).

 Run `pretraining` stage (takes ~40 minutes):
 ```bash